Muttaburrasaurus: Description

 Muttaburrasaurus was about 8 m and weighed around 2.8 MT.
 The femur of the holotype has a length of 1015 mm.

-Whether Muttaburrasaurus is capable of quadrupedal movement has been debated; it was originally thought to be an "iguanodontid"; thought recent studies indicate a rhabdodont position.
+Whether Muttaburrasaurus is capable of quadrupedal movement has been debated; it was originally thought to be an "iguanodontid", though recent studies indicate a rhabdodont position.
 Ornithopods this basal were incapable of quadrupedal movement.
 Originally reconstructing Muttaburrasaurus with a thumb spike, Molnar later doubted such a structure was present.
 The foot was long and broad, with four toes.

 The skull of Muttaburrasaurus was rather flat, with a triangular cross-section when seen from above; the back of the head is broad but the snout pointed.
 The snout includes a strongly enlarged, hollow, upward-bulging nasal muzzle that might have been used to produce distinctive calls or for display purposes.
 However, as no fossilised nasal tissue has been found, this remains conjectural.
 This so-called bulla nasalis was shorter in the older Muttaburrasaurus sp., as is shown by the Dunluce Skull.
 The top section of the bulla of the holotype has not been preserved, but at least the second skull has a rounded profile.

 Classification

 Molnar originally assigned Muttaburrasaurus to the Iguanodontidae.
-Later authors suggested more basal euornithopod groups such as the Camptosauridae, Dryosauridae or Hypsilophodontidae.
+Later authors suggested more basal euornithopod groups such as the Camptosauridae, Dryosauridae, or Hypsilophodontidae.
 Studies by Andrew McDonald indicate a position in the Rhabdodontidae.
 A 2022 phylogenetic analysis recovered Muttaburrasaurus and Tenontosaurus as basal rhabdodontomorphs and found them to likely represent sister taxa to Rhabdodontidae.

-Paleobiology
+The following cladogram was recovered by Dieudonné and colleagues in 2016:

+However, in 2024, Fonseca and colleagues considered Muttaburrasaurus to be outside Rhabdodontomorpha and instead classified it as a member of the Gondwanan clade Elasmaria, alongside Fostoria dhimbangunmal.

+Palaeobiology

 Muttaburrasaurus had very powerful jaws equipped with shearing teeth.
-Whereas in more derived ornithopod species the replacement teeth alternated with the previous tooth generation to form a tooth battery, in Muttaburrasaurus they grew directly under them and only a single erupted generation was present, thus precluding a chewing motion.
+Whereas in more derived ornithopod species, the replacement teeth alternated with the previous tooth generation to form a tooth battery, in Muttaburrasaurus, they grew directly under them, and only a single erupted generation was present, thus precluding a chewing motion.
 An additional basal trait was the lack of a primary ridge on the teeth sides, which show eleven lower ridges.
-In 1981 Molnar speculated that these qualities indicated an omnivorous diet, implying that Muttaburrasaurus occasionally ate carrion.
-In 1995 he changed his opinion, suspecting that Muttaburrasaurus's dental system is evolutionarily convergent with the ceratopsian system of shearing teeth.
+In 1981, Molnar speculated that these qualities indicated an omnivorous diet, implying that Muttaburrasaurus occasionally ate carrion.
+In 1995, he changed his opinion, suspecting that Muttaburrasaurus's dental system is evolutionarily convergent with the ceratopsian system of shearing teeth.
 They would have been an adaptation for eating tough vegetation such as cycads.